 Sports Court

 Never underestimate the power of a backyard basketball court to increase your property’s resale value.
-In the same way that gorgeous landscaping can increase a property’s curb appeal, a sports court in your yard can also perfectly match the landscaping and greenery.
-It will also be more appealing to health-conscious families who want to raise kids who love sports and healthy competition.
+In the same way, that gorgeous landscaping can increase a property’s curb appeal, a sports court in your yard can also perfectly match the landscaping and greenery.
+It will appeal more to health-conscious families who want to raise kids who love sports and healthy competition.

 Energy Efficiency

-- Insulate your attic so that you can improve your house’s cooling and heating expenses.
+• Insulate your attic to improve your house’s cooling and heating expenses.

-- Have solar panels installed to promote much lower usage of fossil fuel, and it can help you as a homeowner qualify for yearly tax incentives.
+• Have solar panels installed to promote much lower fossil fuel usage, which can help you qualify for yearly tax incentives?
+As a homeowner

-- Add a storm dorm on top of your energy-efficient side and front door.
-It will provide an extra layer of protection for your home and your family regardless of the weather.
-Another good news is that storm doors have a protective coating that can decrease your energy usage by 50 percent.
+• Add a storm dorm on top of your energy-efficient side and front door.
+It will provide extra protection for your home and family, regardless of the weather.
+Another good news is that storm doors have a protective coating that can decrease energy usage by 50 percent.

-- Only invest in Energy Star products and appliances so that you can help reduce greenhouse gas emissions.
+• Only invest in Energy Star products and appliances to help reduce greenhouse gas emissions.

-- Replace your desktop computer with a laptop.
-Laptops are known for using up to 80 percent less electricity, and they do pretty much the same things a desktop computer can do.
+• Replace your desktop computer with a laptop.
+Laptops are known for using up to 80 percent less electricity and do pretty much the same things a desktop computer can do.

-- Prioritize natural light by tearing down some walls and adding more windows.
-You can also opt for a biophilic design, especially if your property is surrounded by plenty of trees and greenery.
+• Prioritize natural light by tearing down some walls and adding more windows.
+You can also opt for a biophilic design, especially if your property has plenty of trees and greenery.

-Making your home energy efficient will make it much more attractive to potential buyers, essentially increasing its value as time goes on.
+Making your home energy efficient will make it much more attractive to potential buyers, increasing its value as time passes.

 Spruced-up Deck With Landscape Lighting

-If you have a deck or a porch, now is the best time to add some mood lighting to it.
+If you have a deck or a porch, now is the best time to add mood lighting.
 Excellent lighting design will also look most beautiful with a spruced-up space—so make sure to invest in the following for your deck or porch:

 The whole idea is to invest in your outdoor living spaces because it will make your residential property even more valuable than its contemporaries, especially during a pandemic.